Cyril Pahinui, Crown Prince Of Hawaiian Slack-Key Guitar, Dies At 68

 The Hawaiian Renaissance of the 1970s revived not only the islands' traditional music but also the Hawaiian language and dance.
 If Gabby Pahinui was the king of that movement, Cyril Pahinui was its crown prince.
 After their father died in 1980, Cyril and his brothers Bla and Martin carried on the family mission.

-"Cyril told me that when they parents started the drinking beer," Chelle says, "they'd shoo the children away.
-But Cyril remembers at age three sneaking back to look through the fence at Gabby, Sonny Chillingsworth and Atta Isaacs.
+"Cyril told me that when the parents started the drinking beer," Chelle says, "they'd shoo the children away.
+But Cyril remembers at age seven sneaking back to look through the fence at Gabby, Sonny Chillingsworth and Atta Isaacs.
 When he heard these guitarists play, something spoke to Cyril's heart, and he decided right then and there that he wanted to play this music.
 Before long, whenever he rode in his daddy's car, Cyril would try to tune the guitar until his father said it was right.
 At age seven, he did his first gig with his father, and his first recording at 15."

-Slack-key guitar was a family business in Hawaii.
+Slack-key guitar was a family art form in Hawaii.
 Each clan had its own special tunings that were passed down from generation to generation.
 (Legend has it that some guitarists kept paper bags over their left hands so competitors couldn't steal their tricks.)
 But, as enthusiasm for slack-key faded among the baby-boomer generation, Gabby feared that these private tunings might be lost forever; he knew that the jealous guitarists would never divulge their secrets.
 To combat the secrecy, he developed the ability to memorize the sound of each guitarist and then work out the tuning at home — a skill he passed on to his sons.

 "Gabby would travel all over the islands and collect all these tunings," Chelle says.
 "Gabby knew more tunings than anyone; 'Use your eyes and ears; listen and repeat' — that's what Gabby taught, and that's how Cyril learned.
 Cyril could play fluently play in 17 tunings, including several that no one else today still uses.
 George Winston says that Cyril is one of the rare players that no matter what the tuning is, 'you know it's Cyril.' "